 FOOD & DRINKS

 Unfortunately, access to food and drinks inside the park is fairly limited with most restaurants being in the little towns outside of the park.
 When we visit National Parks, especially the ones that are a bit more remote like North Cascades, we expect this to typically be the case.
-Therefore, we normally pack our own food for at least breakfast and lunch, but it’s nice to get a filling dinner somewhere else, if possible.
+Therefore, we normally pack our own food for at least breakfast and lunch.
+However, it is nice to get a filling dinner somewhere else, if possible.

 RESTAURANTS